-As of March 31, 2022, we had 83 full-time employees.
+As of March 31, 2023, we had 111 full-time employees.
 Our focus on the development of RPT193, FLX475 and other potential future drug candidates will require adequate staffing.
 We may need to hire and retain new employees to execute our future clinical development and manufacturing plans.
-Over the last year as there has been an increase in workers leaving their positions and the workforce as a whole, referred to as the "great resignation," and the competition to attract, retain and replace such employees has intensified.
 We cannot provide assurance that we will be able to hire or retain adequate staffing levels to develop our current and potential future drug candidates or to run our operations or to accomplish all of our objectives.